Lawful development, permitted development & planning permission - what does it all mean? Read on to find out all the different definitions.

 If your project is a completely new building, subdividing an existing home, building works in Designated Areas, altering a listed building or making substantial changes to a building you will most likely require planning permission in order to undertake building works.
-You may be thinking of applying for planning permission to enhance the value of your home if you want to sell - the prospect of an extra bedroom is certainly an attractive proposal!
+You may also be thinking of applying for planning permission to enhance the value of your home if you want to sell.

 Permitted Development - your rights

 You can perform certain types of work without needing to apply for planning permission but there are exceptions ( for example: listed buildings, flats or maisonettes), and some areas of the country known as 'designated areas' permitted development rights are restricted.
 Always consult with your local planning department if you are unsure.

 - You can extend your property by 8m to the rear with a single storey extension.

 - You can extend your property by 6m to the rear with a two storey extension.

 - Side extensions are permitted ( but subject to height and width restrictions).

 - Lofts can be converted to living accommodation.

 - Lofts can be extended by up to 40m cubed for terraces and 50m cubed for semis and detached properties.